When you get a job offer, take time to think through what's important to you.

 - Does the work look interesting?
 Is it challenging enough?

 - Is the company culture a good fit for me?
 Do its values match mine?
+Learn how to find a match between your work values and a workplace culture with Work Values Matcher.

 - Will the job accommodate my personal and family needs?